IBM/k8s-storage-perf/README.md

   `pip --version`

-  Note: if your python interpreter is using `python3` or `python37` executable, you can create a symlink for `python` using this command
+  >NB: if your python interpreter is using `python3` or `python37` executable, you can create a symlink for `python` using this command

   `ln -s -f /usr/local/bin/python3 /usr/local/bin/python`

-  Note: if `pip` is not available or is an older version, run the command below to upgrade it, and then check its version again.
+  >NB: if `pip` is not available or is an older version, run the command below to upgrade it, and then check its version again.

   `python -m pip install --upgrade pip`